Cuba is famous for its rum cocktails, and rightly so. It is, after all, the birthplace of Bacardi.

 We had lunch in Pinar del Rio at a paladare - a family-run restaurant based in a private home.
 It's the kind of out-of-the-way place I never would have found on my own.

 Our guide had called ahead the day before to make the reservation, since an invasion of 14 people was going to fill the place.
-Food had to be bought and prepared.
 The woman who owned the restaurant was gracious and warm, welcoming us with a beaming smile.
 We were entertained by a guitar/singer duo while we dined - remember what I said about never dining without music?

 The food was delicious, from the ajiaco (vegetable soup) to the grilled lobster with salad, rice & beans, and finally a unique dessert of preserved oranges.